Handlan (Charleston) Chapter

 In 1944 members of the Brooks Bird Club from the Charleston WV area formed the BBC Handlan Chapter.

 The Pianfetti Foundation has given the Mary Ingles Trail Blazers Chapter (MITB) of the WVSTA a grant to construct 50-feet long puncheon walkway through a wetland at the Winfield Trailhead of the AEP segment of the MI Trail.
-Birders Wanted!Want to join the BBC Handlan Chapter?
+WV Christmas Bird CountNational Audubon Society's 125th Christmas Bird Count

 The Charleston count continues as one of the longest running Christmas Bird Counts in the state!
 Lets go Birding!To find a pre-scheduled Handlan Chapter or other BBC nature related outing, check out our Calendar of Events page.
 You can link our calendar to your computer, tablet or phone.